Last Updated on June 26, 2025 by George Pavlopoulos

 Amymone Suites.
 This small but wonderful hotel is half an hour away from the theater.
 It’s actually in Nafplio, one of the most beautiful coastal Greek cities that once served as Greece’s capital.
 The rooms are beautiful, and the area is really lively.
 Check Amymone Suites here.

 Anthemion Suites and Villas.
-Here’s one more fantastic option in Nafplio: great rooms, reasonable prices, and a swimming pool just off the Old Town of Nafplio.
+Here’s another fantastic option in Nafplio: great rooms, reasonable prices, and a swimming pool just off the Historic Center of Nafplio.
 See the prices for Anthemion Suites here.

-For every accommodation option (there are currently more than 150) in the area, please click here.
-Or, use the map below.
+For information on all accommodation options (currently over 150) in the area, please click here.

 The Ancient Theater of Epidaurus: Final Thoughts

 The Ancient Theatre of Epidaurus in Greece is definitely an architectural masterpiece, but that’s not the only reason to visit it.
 The eastern Peloponnese is one of the most beautiful areas in mainland Greece.
-Apart from deserving a visit, this area proves that not everything is about the Greek islands in Greece.
+Apart from being deserving of a visit, this area proves that not everything in Greece is about the Greek islands.
 All that said, if you are about to visit Athens and undecided about what to do next, consider a visit to this part of mainland Greece.

 Yes, the ancient theater is a gem, and you shouldn’t miss it.
 However, if you are into Greek antiquity and places like Mycenae, Ancient Corinth, Acrocorinth, or Nemea fascinate you, don’t miss the chance to visit them.
 The fertile land of Peloponnese will impress you with its treasures -and its delicious wine.

-More about Greece: Greek islands on a budget, One week in Greece: suggested itineraries
+More about Greece: Greek islands on a budget, Domestic flights in Greece, One week in Greece: suggested itineraries

 Pin it for later